 Depending on the severity of the disc bulge recovery can range from 4 weeks to several months.
 Receiving treatment promptly when symptoms appear will reduce the recovery period.

-Your physio has been extensively trained to thoroughly assess & diagnose your injury.
+Your physio has been extensively trained to thoroughly assess and diagnose your injury.
 They will give you a step-by-step recovery plan to make your treatment easier for you to understand.
 The most common phases, or steps, that you will go through during your recovery plan are outlined below.
-The order & timing of the phases are tailored individually for you & so may vary form this list.
+The order and timing of the phases are tailored individually for you and so may vary form this list.
 Please feel free to ask your physio if you have any questions about your recovery plan.

-Techniques your physio may use to manage your inflammation include specific local massage & soft-tissue releases, joint mobilisations, postural correction techniques & occasionally traction.
-Taping can be used to help support muscles, & we may also suggest that you see your GP to receive a prescription for some antiinflammatory medication.
+Techniques your physio may use to manage your inflammation include specific local massage and soft-tissue releases, joint mobilisations, postural correction techniques and occasionally traction.
+Taping can be used to help support muscles, and we may also suggest that you see your GP to receive a prescription for some antiinflammatory medication.
 We will also talk to you about activities to modify or avoid to help your pain settle as quickly as possible.

-Cervical disc bulges result in the joints & vertebrae in your neck becoming less mobile leading to stiffness & restricted movement.
-Without correcting this joint stiffness you will not regain your full range of movement & a return to your normal lifestyle will be difficult.
+Cervical disc bulges result in the joints and vertebrae in your neck becoming less mobile leading to stiffness and restricted movement.
+Without correcting this joint stiffness you will not regain your full range of movement and a return to your normal lifestyle will be difficult.
 Without treating the less mobile joints, the risk of re-injuring your neck is increased as the body will have to compensate in other areas to avoid the stiff segments.

-Techniques your physio may use to correct the joint stiffness & restricted range of motion include deeper joint mobilisations, stretching & soft tissue massage.
-You will also be guided through exercises for home & work to help you recover as fast as possible.
+Techniques your physio may use to correct the joint stiffness and restricted range of motion include deeper joint mobilisations, stretching and soft tissue massage.
+You will also be guided through exercises for home and work to help you recover as fast as possible.

-Techniques your physio may use to help re-educate your movement patterns include core stability exercises, stretching & postural control exercises.
-Your physio will often use video feedback or a mirror for these exercises to allow you to see how you should be performing the exercise & help you consistently perform them correctly.
-Hands-on treatment to fully restore your joint movement & muscle length will continue.
+Techniques your physio may use to help re-educate your movement patterns include core stability exercises, stretching and postural control exercises.
+Your physio will often use video feedback or a mirror for these exercises to allow you to see how you should be performing the exercise and help you consistently perform them correctly.
+Hands-on treatment to fully restore your joint movement and muscle length will continue.

 This is one of the most important steps to ensuring full recovery from a cervical disc bulge.
-Restabilising means re-training the muscles in your body that help to keep your spine strong & stable.
+Restabilising means re-training the muscles in your body that help to keep your spine strong and stable.
 Research has shown that your stabiliser muscles are the first muscles to switch off when you get neck pain.
-If these muscles switch off & are not properly re-trained they lose their conditioning, become smaller & weaker, & your chance of a full recovery is limited.
-By re-stabilising your spine you are able to move more efficiently & the risk of re-injury is greatly reduced.
+If these muscles switch off and are not properly re-trained they lose their conditioning, become smaller and weaker, and your chance of a full recovery is limited.
+By re-stabilising your spine you are able to move more efficiently and the risk of re-injury is greatly reduced.

-Techniques your physio may use to help re-stabilise your spine include Clinical Pilates, Exercise Physiology, light functional strengthening, swiss-ball exercises, deep neck flexor muscle retraining & exercise to build you core strength.
+Techniques your physio may use to help re-stabilise your spine include Clinical Pilates, Exercise Physiology, light functional strengthening, swiss-ball exercises, deep neck flexor muscle retraining and exercise to build you core strength.

-Many clients find that seeing one of our Exercise Physiologists, Strength & Conditioning coaches or Personal Trainers is a great way to build strength, ability & confidence for a smooth return to full sporting activity.
+Many clients find that seeing one of our Exercise Physiologists, Strength and Conditioning coaches or Personal Trainers is a great way to build strength, ability and confidence for a smooth return to full sporting activity.
 If Pilates is more your style then our great Sports Pilates program is an ideal way for you to continue to build your spinal strength.
-As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer & reducing your risk of future injury.
+As well as being an important part of your rehab program these services can help you lift your sports performance whilst staying safer and reducing your risk of future injury.